cvxgrp/osmm/README.md

 ### Required arguments
 For the construction method of the `OSMM` class, the arguments `f_torch` and `g_cvxpy` define the form of the problem.
 * `f_torch` must be a function with two inputs and one output.
 The first and the second inputs are the PyTorch tensors for `W` and `x`, respectively.
 The output is a PyTorch tensor for the scalar function value of `f`.
-* `g_cvxpy` must be a function with no input and four outputs.
-The first output is a cvxpy variable for `x`, the second one is a cvxpy expression for the objective function in `g`, the third one is a list of constraints contained in `g`, and the last one is a list of additional variables.
-Note that returning additional variables in the last output is optional, and is only for accessing their solutions.
+* `g_cvxpy` must be a function with no input and three outputs.
+The first output is a cvxpy variable for `x`, the second one is a cvxpy expression for the objective function in `g`, the third one is a list of constraints contained in `g`.

 For the solve method, the argument `W` specifies the problem to be solved, and `init_val` gives an initial value of `x`.
-* `W` must be a numpy matrix, a numpy array, or a scalar.
+* `W` must be a scalar, a numpy array, or a numpy matrix.
-* `init_val` must be a a numpy matrix, a numpy array, or a scalar that is in the same shape as `x`.
+* `init_val` must be a scalar, a numpy array, or a numpy matrix that is in the same shape as `x`.
 It must be in the domain of `f`.

-### Example
+### Basic example
 We take the following Kelly gambling problem as an example
 ```
 minimize - \sum_{i=1}^N log(w_i'x) / N